-means a document signed by an Office Bearer of the employer of the PAC Member assuring that the PAC Member can attend PAC meetings and that they are attending and voting at PAC meetings in the interest of the GB gas market and that they will not be representing any commercial interest or commercial body;
+means a document signed by an Office Bearer of the employer of the Performance Assurance Committee (PAC) Member assuring that the PAC Member can attend PAC meetings and that they are attending and voting at PAC meetings in the interest of the GB gas market and that they will not be representing any commercial interest or commercial body

-‘Energy Settlement’ means the allocation and reconciliation of energy at supply point level;
+‘Energy Settlement’ means the allocation and reconciliation of energy at supply point level

-‘PAC Member Confidentiality Agreement’
+‘Performance Assurance Committee Member - Confidentiality Agreement’

-means a document signed by the PAC Member assuring that they are attending and voting at PAC meetings in the interest of the GB gas market and that they will not be representing any commercial interest of commercial body;
+means a document signed by the Performance Assurance Committee Member assuring that they are attending and voting at Performance Assurance Committee meetings in the interest of the GB gas market and that they will not be representing the commercial interest of any commercial body

 ‘Performance Assurance Committee Document’

-means the series of documents detailed in Section 8 of these Guidelines, prepared and maintained to support the general operation of the Performance Assurance Scheme.
-These documents are governed by the Performance Assurance Committee;
+means the series of documents detailed in Section 8 of this Framework document, prepared and maintained to support the general operation of the Performance Assurance Scheme.
+These documents are governed by the Performance Assurance Committee

+‘Performance Assurance Framework’

+has the same meaning as ‘Performance Assurance Scheme as described in the legal text for UNC Modification 0506V;

 ‘Performance Assurance Framework (PAF) Year’

-means the year commencing on 1st October each year;
+means the year commencing on 01 October each year

 ‘Performance Assurance Framework Administrator Scope’

-means the scope of works set by the Performance Assurance Committee and agreed with the Performance Assurance Framework Administrator as set out in Document 4;
+means the scope of works set by the Performance Assurance Committee and agreed with the Performance Assurance Framework Administrator (PAFA) as set out in Document 4

 ‘Performance Assurance Scheme Party’

-means the scheme party referred to or described in Section 4;
+means the scheme party referred to or described in Section 4

-‘Performance Report(s)’ means a report or reports defined in the Performance Report Register;
+‘Performance Report(s)’ means a report or reports defined in the Performance Report Register

 ‘Performance Report Register’

-means the register of agreed reports defined in Document 1;
+means the register of agreed reports defined in Document 1

-‘Report Specification’ means the report specification defined in Document 2;
+‘Report Specification’ means the report specification defined in Document 2

 ‘Risk Register’ means the register of risks defined in Document 3.